YongjieSi/AISP/README.md

 # Fully Few-shot Class-incremental Audio Classification with Adaptive Improvement of Stability and Plasticity

-This repository contains the introductions to the datasets and codes used in our paper, titled "Fully Few-shot Class-incremental Audio Classification with Adaptive Improvement of Stability and Plasticity " (as shown in the section of Citation).
+This repository contains the introductions to the datasets and codes used in our paper, titled "Fully Few-shot Class-incremental Audio Classification with Adaptive Improvement of Stability and Plasticity " .

 ## Datasets